Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 What is the price of chin fat dissolving injections?

-For the combined PC and DC treatment, the treatment is $500 per session, irrespective of the size of the submental fat deposit.
+The treatment is $500 (inclusive of GST) per session, irrespective of the size of the submental fat deposit.
 Most patients will require 2 to 3 sessions.

 Why choose Victorian Cosmetic Institute as your provider of fat dissolving injections?